-Recovery is a process of change through which people improve their health and wellness, live self-directed lives, and strive to reach their full potential.
+Recovery is a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.

 12 Step Meetings Support Groups

 Medication-Assisted Treatment, or MAT, is the use of medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of substance use disorders.
 Medications used are approved by the Food and Drug Administration (FDA) and are clinically driven and tailored to meet each patient’s needs.

 Research shows that a combination of medication and therapy can successfully treat substance use disorders, and for some medications can help sustain recovery.
 Medications are also used to prevent or reduce opioid overdose.
 The ultimate goal is full recovery, including the ability to live a self-directed life.